 Paychecks are net pay (after simplified withholding).
 They land on payday.
 Everything else drains your account continuously: rent, utilities, food, transport, loan payments.
 The Finance tab shows you where it all goes and whether you're solvent.

 You start at 650.
-Pay your bills on time and it climbs slowly.
-Miss a payment and it drops fast — and the penalty gets worse each time you miss the same loan.
+Stay in good standing — no missed payments — and your score heals over time on its own, climbing fastest when it's low and leveling off as it approaches great-credit territory.
+Miss a payment and it drops fast (the penalty gets worse each time you miss the same loan), and that passive recovery pauses until you're current again.
 Hit 750+ and you get the best rates.
 Drop below 600 and lenders charge you double.
 Multiple loans are allowed, but the game enforces a 36% debt-to-income limit.
 Don't take on more than your paycheck can carry.

 Low income qualifies you for food assistance (SNAP-style) and health coverage (Medicaid-style) — simplified game models based on real USDA and HHS figures.
 Check the Life tab.
 These systems exist specifically so you can survive the early grind without the game becoming impossible.